-One day per week for 11 months of the training year, interns will be providing a range of direct and support services to patients and providers at Harpers Ferry Family Medicine (HFFM).
+One day per week during the training year, interns will be providing a range of direct and support services to patients and providers at Harpers Ferry Family Medicine (HFFM).
+Interns will receive intensive training in the Primary Care Behavioral Health (PCBH).
 Activities may include conducting psychodiagnostic consultations, short-term behavioral medicine interventions, crisis interventions, curbside consultations, and warm-handoffs.
 Interns will divide their days between seven 30-minute schedule patient appointments and unstructured time to be used to support the function of the primary care team.
 These support activities may include curbside consultations, warm handoffs, and documentation.
 Interns are also welcomed to participate in in-service programs hosted at HFFM.